 The above information regarding Micro, Small and Medium Enterprises has been determined to the extent such parties have been identified on the basis of information available with the Company.
 This has been relied upon by the auditors.

-There are no borrowing costs to be capitalised as at 31 March 2019 (Previous year Rs.
+There are no contingent liabilities and commitments to be reported as at 31 March 2019 (Previous year Rs.
 Nil).